 Your panel proposal should be no longer than 4 pages in the Extended Abstracts format and include:

 - Details of the panelists presented as one-paragraph biographical sketches describing their expertise

 - The proposed structure and format of the panel, including how you intend to encourage interaction with the audience

 - A position statement by each panelist and an overview of the ways in which the position statements relate to each other

 Submitting a panel proposal is an undertaking by the panel organiser’s to ensure the proposed panelists will attend the conference.
 Please note that panelists are responsible for gaining their own funding for travel and accommodation and must register for at least one day of the AfriCHI’18 conference.

 An independent jury of experts will evaluate panel proposals.
 The jury will consist of experts in the topics for the proposed panels.
 Jury assessment and curation by the Panels Chairs will account for: the significance of the topic to HCI in African contexts; the breadth of perspectives and expertise on the topic represented by panelists; the suitability of the structure and format of the panel for engaging audience participation and provoking discussion; and, the inclusivity of the panelists where appropriate.

-We will notify authors whether their panel proposal has been accepted or not on Wednesday 27 July 2016.
+We will notify authors whether their panel proposal has been accepted or not.
 The final camera-ready abstract should be no longer than 4 pages, and submission is an undertaking by the panel organiser’s to confirm panelists participation in the conference.
 Please also read the publication and copyright information.